Lingxi-Li/lock_free/doc/lf/memory.md

    Sticking to the standard allocator may be a hassle too, for you have to either drag a stateless allocator object along, or create a new one every time you need the functionality.
-   Besides, the allocator interface is unnecessarily complex based on the library's simple needs.
+   Besides, the allocator interface is unnecessarily complex, considering the library's simple needs.
    Free functions are apt here.